 Taking stock of what you do NOT know can help you turn your lack of knowledge into a search topic or research question.
 Also consider stating what you already know, which can help you identify any erroneous assumptions you might be making based on incomplete or biased information.

-Start by completing this activity, which is the first page of the worksheet linked below:
+Start by completing this activity, which is the first page of the worksheet linked above:

 Another useful way to think about all of this is to state both what you know and what you want to know, as well as providing a space where you can track your planning, searching, and evaluation process.
 For now, just fill out the first column in the chart to your right (the second page of the linked worksheet below), but start thinking about the others in the following chart.
 These questions may identify further gaps in your knowledge and can help you understand how they might inform your research questions.

 Once you have identified your own lack of knowledge, you can begin exploring!
 In the next module, you'll start investigating the existing information that is already out there about your topic.